 The oral polio vaccine was developed by Albert Sabin and came into commercial use in 1961.
 Polio vaccines are on the World Health Organization’s List of Essential Medicines, the most important medication needed in a basic health system.
 The World Health Organization recommends the polio vaccine for all children, yet even today, there are corners of the world in which the uneducated resist modern medical treatments.

 COPD is the third leading cause of death in the United States.
 More than 11 million people have been diagnosed with COPD, but an estimated 24 million may have the disease without even knowing it.
 COPD causes serious long-term disability and early death.
 At this time there is no cure, and the number of people dying from COPD is growing.

-The potential implications of stem cell-based regenerative medicine are immensely promising.
-Most stem cell therapies, such as therapy provided by the Lung Institute, use adult stem cells.
+The potential implications of cellular-based regenerative medicine are immensely promising.
+Most cellular therapies, such as therapy provided by the Lung Health Institute, use adult cells.
 These “blank” cells can differentiate into any cell type in the body, and are already being used to promote healing in the lungs of people suffering from chronic lung disease.
 Since these cells are derived from patients themselves, there is virtually no chance of rejection by the patient’s body.

-Patients suffering from degenerative lung disease are already experiencing the benefits of stem cell therapy and seeing improvements in their quality of life.
+Patients suffering from degenerative lung disease are already experiencing the benefits of cellular therapy and seeing improvements in their quality of life.

-If you suffer from symptoms of chronic lung disease and would like to find out whether stem cell therapy can improve your quality of life, contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+If you suffer from symptoms of chronic lung disease and would like to find out whether cellular therapy can improve your quality of life, contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation.